shalomtou/weather-widget-cdn/README.md

 ></script>
 ```

-Script to initialize the Widget:
+Script to initialize the Widget add it to the body:

 ```js
  <script>